Slaedr/Euler1d-acc/README.md

 Accelerator-enabled
 -------------------
 The code is being designed to take advantage of accelerator devices via OpenACC.
 For this to work, array storage was converted from `std::vector` to C-style arrays using `malloc()` and `free()`.
+Notes:
+- Currently, C-style arrays are being used.
+Try the Array1d and Array2d classes which implement single-pointer flattened storage. `arr[i][j]` type access is enabled by operator overloading.
+This would ensure that arrays remain contiguous in GPU memory, which I think does not happen now.
+It would also use less storage.